carlnorlen/fireDieoff/README.md

   * Eddy Covariance Data: https://www.ess.uci.edu/~california/

 ## Code/Software
-The code shared with this submission were written in R 4.3.3 and run using RStudio.
+The code shared with this submission were written in JavaScript for Google Earth Engine (GEE) and R 4.3.3 run using RStudio.
 The code requires the tidyverse, sf, RSQlite, rFIA, RSToolbox, patchwork, ggpubr, kableExtra, and gstat packages.

+## R Code
-R script used to create Figure 1, S2 of the manuscript.
+Script used to create Figure 1, S2 of the manuscript.
   * fig1_fire_history_maps.r

-R script used to to create Figures 2, 4, 5 and Table 1 of the manuscript and Figures S2, S4, S9, S11, R3, and Table S1.
+Script used to to create Figures 2, 4, 5 and Table 1 of the manuscript and Figures S2, S4, S9, S11, R3, and Table S1.
   * frap_rx_fire_recovery_dieback_comparison_30m.r

-R script used to create Figure Figures 3, 6, 7, and Table 1 of the manuscript and Figures S3, S5, S8, S10, S12, R4, and Tables S2,
+Script used to create Figure Figures 3, 6, 7, and Table 1 of the manuscript and Figures S3, S5, S8, S10, S12, R4, and Tables S2,
   * fire_sev_recovery_dieback_comparison_30m

-R script used to create Figures S6 and S7.
+Script used to create Figures S6 and S7.
   * fig_s9_ndvi_et_scaling

+## GEE JavaScript Code
+Script used to compare Rx perimeters to CCDC disturbance detection
+  * compare_Rx_CCDC_Disturbances.js

+Script used to export stratified fire data for analysis
+  * Fire_stratified_data_export_for_analysis.js

+Script used to export raster version of the wild and prescribed fire data to GEE Assets
+  * Frap_wild_rx_raster_export.js

+Script used to export monthly NDVI data for the eddy covariance sites for analysis
+  * monthly_NDVI_raster_export.js

+Script used to export raster versions of the wildfire severity data to GEE Assets
+  * USFS_Fire_severity_raster_export.js

+Functions that for an Aerial Detection Survesy (ADS) time series to be added to scripts
+  * ads.js

+Functions that allow for rasterized wildfire data to be added to other scripts
+  * frap.js

+Functions that allow for a time series stack of Landsat data to be added to other scripts
+  * landsat.js